 Meat & Poultry

-Meat & poultry prices can vary quite a bit from week to week making it hard to plan ahead.
+Meat & poultry prices can vary quite a bit from week to week making it hard to plan.
 I try to find a local butcher who has good knowledge of their produce rather than a supermarket chain.

 - Eggs, free range if possible.
 (You will probably need lots of these)